pavans78/Pubsub-Storage-subscription/README.md

 # Pubsub-Storage-subscription

 Terraform for PubSub using the Cloud Storage Subscriptions.
-This repo contains creation of the storage buckets, pubsub using the Cloud Storage Subscription.

 Pub/Sub doesn't directly support subscriptions to Cloud Storage buckets.
 However, you can achieve a similar functionality using Cloud Storage subscriptions, which integrate Pub/Sub with Cloud Storage.
 The messages are sent as batches and stored in the Cloud Storage bucket.
 A single batch or file is stored as an object in the bucket.
 Here's how it works: